-Whether we like to admit it or not, we’re all human and, therefore, we all have pressing financial responsibilities.
+Whether we like to admit it or not, we’re all human, and therefore, we all have pressing financial responsibilities.
 However, when someone suffers a common car accident injury following an automobile collision, those financial responsibilities skyrocket into the stratosphere.

 We often turn to insurance companies for financial compensation when we are in a car accident.
-However when dealing with uninsured drivers or underinsured motorists, finding the financial compensation you need is not nearly as easy as you may have thought; and this is why car accident victims file personal injury claims; to procure accident compensation that was not covered by the policy limits by car insurance, medical insurance or other insurance claims.
+However, when dealing with uninsured drivers or underinsured motorists, finding the financial compensation you need is not nearly as easy as you may have thought; and this is why car accident victims file personal injury claims; to procure accident compensation that was not covered by the policy limits by car insurance, medical insurance or other insurance claims.

-The level of severity of the injuries sustained, if there is disfigurement, who is the at-fault party, medical treatments needed, permanent disability and more can all work into the insurance claim, settlement offer or what is offered in your car accident case.
+The level of severity of the injuries sustained, if there is disfigurement, who is the at-fault party, medical treatments needed, permanent disability, and more can all work into the insurance claim, settlement offer, or what is offered in your car accident case.

-Here are the most common categories of car accident compensation:
+Just as there are many causes of car accidents, here are the most common categories of car accident compensation:

 Medical bills: If you need an MRI or CT scan after a catastrophic vehicle collision, that one medical service can be enough to bankrupt most accident victims.
-Add to this the likelihood of an ambulance ride, emergency room services, a hospital stay, surgeries, rehab, in-home health care, medications and other medical expenses, and it’s easy to see why the average driver who suffers car accident injuries cannot afford these costs independently.
+Add to this the likelihood of an ambulance ride, emergency room services, a hospital stay, surgeries, rehab, in-home health care, medications, and other medical expenses, and it’s easy to see why the average driver who suffers car accident injuries cannot afford these costs independently.

-Pain and suffering: Pain and suffering come in the form of physical pain, emotional pain and psychological pain.
-If you lose a limb, you could even suffer from “phantom pain.”
-Although it’s not easy to readily quantify this pain in “dollars and cents,” most civil law courts will consider ways of financially compensating accident victims for this pain and suffering.
+Pain and suffering: Pain and suffering come in the form of physical pain, emotional pain, and psychological pain.
+If you lose a limb, you could even suffer from phantom pain.
+Although it’s not easy to readily quantify this pain in dollars and cents, most civil law courts will consider ways of financially compensating accident victims for this pain and suffering.
 Disfigurement, permanent disability, and other lifelong injuries can all contribute to all of the types of pain and suffering you have to endure after serious car accidents.

 Lost wages: Whether it’s temporary or permanent, a disabling injury will usually cause the victim to lose the ability to earn money in a normal job.
 In a personal injury claim, accident victims can pursue compensation for lost current and future wages relating to a disabling condition.
 If the disability is permanent, the loss of a lifetime’s worth of income could represent a considerable sum.

 Loss of consortium: Loss of consortium damages relate to the many ways that spouses and close family members benefit from one another.
-According to the legal theories that support a claim for loss of consortium, spouses and close family members can be compensated for lost household services, lost care, lost affection and loss of companionship that results when a loved one suffers a serious injury, and can be considered when seeing an accident settlement.
+According to the legal theories that support a claim for loss of consortium, spouses and close family members can be compensated for lost household services, lost care, lost affection, and loss of companionship that results when a loved one suffers a serious injury, and can be considered when seeing an accident settlement.